-Your automotive brakes are one of the most important mechanisms in your vehicle.
-They play a vital role in your safety and that of your family’s while on the road.
+Your automotive brakes are one of the most important mechanisms in the whole vehicle.
+They play a vital role in your safety and that of your family while on the road.
 Therefore, proper brake maintenance requires close attention to details on a regular basis.
-These brake maintenance tips don’t only ensure the functionality and safety of your brakes, but they also help ensure a longer life span of your braking system.
+These brake maintenance tips don’t just ensure the functionality and safety of your brakes, but they also ensure a longer lifespan for your braking system.

-Because your braking system has such an important role, you don’t want to skimp when it comes to replacing your old, worn out brakes.
-We recommend choosing performance brake pads and rotors made by the top brands in the biz, like Brembo and EBC brakes.
+Because your braking system plays such an important role, you don’t want to skimp when it comes to replacing your old, worn-out brakes.
+We recommend choosing performance brake pads and rotors from some of the top brands in the industry, like EBC and StopTech.
 When you go with the names you can trust, you get the stopping power, style and performance you demand.

-From DBA rotors to StopTech rotors and cross drilled rotors to slotted rotors, choosing the right braking parts may seem overwhelming.
-That’s why we make it easy on you by offering thousands of brake pads and rotor reviews on our website.
-You can read up on the latest trailer brake controller, or compare popular Hawk brake pads.
-Whatever it is you’re looking for, we make it easy for you to get the information you need.
+Opting for the right braking parts may seem a bit overwhelming — we understand that.
+That’s why AutoAnything strives to make it easy for you by offering thousands of brake pads and rotor reviews for you to read.
+Whatever it is you’re looking for, we make it our business to provide you with all the info you need.

-Once you choose the best performance braking system for your vehicle, follow these simple steps for proper brake maintenance.
+Once you choose the best system for your ride, follow these simple steps for proper brake maintenance.

 - Check your brake fluid.
-You need to make sure the brake fluid is good and that it is at the appropriate level.
+You need to make sure the brake fluid is good and that it stands at the appropriate level.

-- Change the brake fluid if necessary.
-If your brake fluid has a milky color, it means that water or condensation has infiltrated the fluid and you need to change the brake fluid.
-Leaving contaminated brake fluid alone destroys your master cylinder in the brake system.
+- If necessary, change the brake fluid.
+If your brake fluid has a milky color, it means that water or condensation has infiltrated the fluid and you need to change it.
+Leaving contaminated brake fluid alone destroys your master cylinder.
 It also deteriorates your wheel cylinders.

 - To change the brake fluid in your vehicle, you need to add new fluid into your master cylinder.

-- Bleed your brake lines in order to get all of the air out of them.
-This usually requires two people: one to pump the brakes while the other watches the bleeder valve, closing the valve when brake fluid begins to flow through.
+- Bleed your brake lines to get all the air out of them.
+This usually requires two people — one to pump the brakes while the other watches the bleeder valve, closing the valve when brake fluid begins to flow through.

-- Inspect the brake pads and rotors to ensure they’re still looking good.
+- Inspect the brake pads and rotors to ensure they still look good.
 You can do this by removing the tire.
 If the brake pads are showing wear to the extent that you can't see much of the pad, it’s time to replace them.